coverlet-coverage/coverlet/Documentation/KnownIssues.md

 +---------+------+--------+--------+
 ```

-SUT assembly is also not listed in MSBuild logs - "Instrumented module" is missing for your dll.
+SUT(System Under Test) assembly is also not listed in MSBuild logs - "Instrumented module" is missing for your dll.

 *Solution*: Check whether deterministic build is turned on for your solution, if so, follow instructions how to handle [Deterministic build](DeterministicBuild.md).